 Inspections are done by appointment only on Mondays, Wednesdays, and Fridays, between the hours of and If you have any questions or would like to schedule an appointment, please contact our office at 973-208-9400.

-As a recreational community, campfire permits are available.The Bureau issues permits after the NJ Forest Fire Service has approved the permit request.The phone numbers for the local Forest Fire Wardens can be obtained by contacting the Fire Bureau.
+Because Jefferson Township is a recreational community, campfire permits are available.The Bureau issues permits after the NJ Forest Fire Service has approved the permit request.The phone numbers for the local Forest Fire Wardens can be obtained by contacting the Fire Bureau.

-The Bureau also works with the Township Volunteer Fire Companies, Schools, and other community groups concerning fire safety education.
+The Bureau also works with the Township Volunteer Fire Companies, schools, and other community groups concerning fire safety education.